SimoneFumagalli/Software_and_Computing/README.md

     return self.batch[i]
 ```

 * `neurons_configuration` is the function to observe the acquired form of the neurons, but for just one model.
-In order to observe more models'configurations, the `neurons_graphs` has been written.
+In order to observe more models' configurations, the `neurons_graphs` has been written.
+In the last case, the `modellization` and `fitting` functions don't need to be written since they are already contained in the `neuron_graphs` function.

 ```python
 def neurons_configuration(self, fitted_model):